By using this site, you agree to the Privacy Policy and Terms of Use.

 More Accessories to Try

 Branch Adjustable Laptop Stand for $65: If you work at a desk, a simple change is to set it up to be as ergonomic as possible.
 This laptop stand from Branch is our favorite.
 It’s easily adjustable in height and angle, and super sturdy.
-If you can also add a monitor with a separate keyboard and mouse, you can be even more comfortable sitting upright.
-If you have a bigger budget, consider a standing desk and a great desk chair—we’ve tested several in our Best Home Office Gear guide.
+If you can also add a computer monitor with a separate keyboard and mouse, you can be even more comfortable sitting upright.
+If you have a bigger budget, consider a standing desk and an office chair—we’ve tested several in our Best Home Office Gear guide.

 Gaiam Yoga Strap for $10: If you already own a long yoga strap, you can easily make your own shoulder strap posture brace for temporary use—a yoga teacher recommended this to me for use during a class.
-Everyday Yoga also sells some affordable options, but all of them work basically the same.
 According to yoga teacher Kathryn Budig: Wrap the strap around your back, right around the base of your shoulder blade or bra line, and pull the excess out evenly in front of you.
 Bring each end over your shoulders and crisscross them behind you, making an X shape on your back.
-Bring the straps around to the front, pulling your shoulders back, and buckle it in the front.
-The length of the strap you’ll need depends on your body, including shoulder and chest size, but we recommend at least 10 feet.
+Bring the straps around to the front, pulling your shoulders back, and buckle them in the front.
+The length of the strap you’ll need depends on your body, including shoulder and chest size, but I recommend at least 10 feet.
 Anything smaller will likely be more painful than helpful.

 Final Tips and Advice